nank1ro/solidart/README.md

 final user = createResource(fetcher: fetchUser, source: userId);
 ```

-Using `ResourceBuilder` you can react to the state of the resource:
+If you're using `ResourceBuilder` you can react to the state of the resource:

 ```dart
 ResourceBuilder(